 When Should I File a Real Estate Disclosure?

 In Illinois, only the seller of residential real property needs to disclose.
+Whether you’re making a commercial deal, a condo, an investment deal or selling with the usual Multiboard 7.0 Contract, you must disclose.
 Firstly, this means the person disclosing is a Seller as defined by law.
 So, this means that they are either the owner, the beneficiary of a trust, a corporate representative, or a wholesaler.
 That means, if someone was never occupying or managing that property, they will not need to file real estate disclosures.

 Next, only residential real estate with a single family residence, or up to a four-unit multifamily must fill out that form.
 But, Sellers of single-unit condominiums must still use the above form.